NEC Projectors Bring a Dinosaur’s World to Life in Chicago Natural History Museum

 World-class natural history museums continuously strive to create extraordinary experiences for visitors, and that means finding creative ways to transport people of all ages into a specific tableau or era.
 So when Chicago’s Field Museum of Natural History began the process of moving its famous Tyrannosaurus rex specimen to a new home within the museum, curators saw an opportunity to immerse visitors in the dinosaur’s world.

-- Result: an immersive exhibition featuring projected images and projection mapping on the world's most complete dinosaur fossil specimen
+The ResultAn immersive exhibition featuring projected images and projection mapping on the world's most complete dinosaur fossil specimen.

 World-class natural history museums continuously strive to create extraordinary experiences for visitors, and that means finding creative ways to transport people of all ages into a specific tableau or era.
 So when Chicago's Field Museum of Natural History began the process of moving its famous Tyrannosaurus rex specimen to a new home within the museum, curators saw an opportunity to immerse visitors in the dinosaur's world.